machine-data/docker-mosquitto/README.md

 - `MOSQUITTO_PERSISTENCE`: Save persistent message data to disk (true/false).
 Default: true

 - `MOSQUITTO_PERSISTENCE_LOCATION`: The directory where the in-memory database is being saved.
 This translates to `persistence_location` in `mosquitto.conf`.
-In most cases it makes sense to keep the `/data` default.
+In most cases it makes sense to keep the `/data/` default. **NOTE:** Must end in trailing slash.

 ## Configuration file